NamesMT/Roo-Code/cline_docs/marketplace/implementation/06-testing-strategy.md

 describe("Package filtering", () => {
 	/**
 	 * Scenario: User filters by type and search term
-	 * Given: A list of packages of different types
+	 * Given: A list of items of different types
 	 * When: The user selects a type filter and enters a search term
-	 * Then: Only packages of the selected type containing the search term should be shown */ it("should combine type and search filters", () => {
+	 * Then: Only items of the selected type containing the search term should be shown */ it("should combine type and search filters", () => {
 		// Test implementation...